qgis/QGIS-Documentation/docs/user_manual/working_with_vector/vector_properties.rst

 The drag and drop designer offers a number of widgets that are not connected to a particular field.
 They can be used to enhance the appearance of the form or to display dynamically calculated values.

-* :guilabel:`HTML Widget`: embeds an HTML page, the HTML source may contain the result of dynamically calculated expressions.
+* |widgetHtml| :guilabel:`HTML Widget`: embeds an HTML page, the HTML source may contain the result of dynamically calculated expressions.

   HTML widgets can be used for example to display images stored as BLOB in a field